Wage subsidy: The consequences of automation

-It follows that a tax-and-benefit system may function as intended when first implemented, but that the introduction of automation may lead to an increasing part of the workforce getting caught in the welfare trap.
+Hence a tax-and-benefit system may function as intended when first implemented, but the introduction of automation may lead to an increasing part of the workforce getting caught in the welfare trap.

 Relationship to the minimum wage

-The wage subsidy has the same redistributional properties as the minimum wage, but American advocates draw particular attention to the fact that it doesn't reinforce obstacles to full employment.
-Pigou (who wrote prior to the popularity of the minimum wage) shared their view of the harmful effects of artificially high wages.
-Atkinson simultaneously advocated introduction of a wage subsidy and increases in the minimum wage.
+The wage subsidy has the same redistributional properties as the minimum wage, but American advocates draw particular attention to how it does not reinforce obstacles to full employment.
+Atkinson advocated introduction of a wage subsidy and increases in the minimum wage.

-It is not necessary to remove minimum wage legislation to implement a wage subsidy.
-So long as the minimum wage is interpreted as applying to the sum of the employer's payment and the government subsidy, its beneficial effects will be taken over by the subsidy and its harmful effects removed.

 The minimum wage has the advantage that its funding line is invisible whereas revenue through taxation is conspicuous and often unpopular.

 Implementations of the wage subsidy

 EITC (USA)

-EITC is an American system which concentrates on dependent children, but which also has elements of a wage subsidy.
+EITC is an American system which focuses on dependent children, but which also has elements of a wage subsidy.
 It has the drawback that payments are made long in arrears.

-Working tax credit (UK)

-Prime Ministers John Major and Tony Blair set up a system complex benefit called Working tax credit which is a form of wage subsidy.

 Prime pour l'emploi (France)

-In 2001, in France, the government of Lionel Jospin implemented a form of wage subsidy known as the Prime pour l'emploi (PPE – 'employment bonus') which is deducted from income tax (") and can result, if this discount is greater than the tax, in a payment being made to the worker.
-The implementation of this negative tax has been welcomed both by economists on the left such as Thomas Piketty and by liberals such as Alain Madelin.
-The PPE was significantly increased by the Raffarin government in 2003 then by the Dominique de Villepin government between 2005 and 2007.
+In 2001, the government of Lionel Jospin in France implemented a form of wage subsidy known as the Prime pour l'emploi, which is deducted from income tax (") and can result, if this discount is greater than the tax, in a payment being made to the worker.
+The implementation of this negative tax has been welcomed both by economists on the left such as Thomas Piketty and by liberals like Alain Madelin.
+It was significantly increased by the Raffarin government in 2003, and later by the Dominique de Villepin government between 2005 and 2007.